postgrespro/jsquery/README.md

  4. Is (x is type)
  5. Any (x = \*)

-Optimizer evades index evaluation of less selective conditions when possible.
+The optimizer avoids index evaluation of less selective conditions when possible.
 For example, in the `x = 1 AND y > 0` query `x = 1` is assumed to be more selective than `y > 0`.
-That's why index isn't used for evaluation of `y > 0`.
+That's why the index isn't used for evaluation of `y > 0`.

     # SELECT gin_debug_query_path_value('x = 1 AND y > 0');
      gin_debug_query_path_value
     ----------------------------
      x = 1 , entry 0           +

-With lack of statistics decisions made by optimizer can be inaccurate.
+With the lack of statistics, decisions made by optimizer can be inaccurate.
 That's why JsQuery supports hints.
-Comments `/*-- index */` and `/*-- noindex */` placed in the conditions forces optimizer to use and not use index correspondingly.
+The comments `/*-- index */` or `/*-- noindex */` placed in the conditions force the optimizer to use (or not use) an index:

     SELECT gin_debug_query_path_value('x = 1 AND y /*-- index */ > 0');
      gin_debug_query_path_value